utmostdragon/kink-party-checklist/README.md

 - Main outfit (clothes, shoes)
 - Accessories - belts, jewelry, hairpieces, hats, gloves, stockings
+- Comfy outfit for after the party / Something to change into if things got messy

+**Optional**
+- Picture of your outfit to show at dresscode check
+- Collar & leash if desired
 - Body paint can also be nice
-- Comfy outfit for after the party
-- Something to change into if things got messy
-- Collar & leash if desired
-- Picture of your outfit to show at dresscode check

 ## Toys:

-this will be highly dependant on what you actually want to do.
-I'll list toys in general categories, there will be stuff missing, i don't know every single toy out there.
+This will be highly dependant on what you actually want to do.
+Here are some general categories.
+More detailed examples for each category can be found [here](toys.md).

+Safety measures may vary from play to play, please educate yourself on what you need, some items can be found in the detailed toys section linked above.

-As already stated, charge everything that has to be charged
+- As already stated, charge everything that has to be charged
 - Batteries for everything that can't be charged (if you forgot them, make sure your partner doesn't notice and just pretend that it works)
-- have some toy-disinfectant, especially if you use stuff with multiple people
+- Toy cleaner, especially if you use stuff with multiple people
 - Toy bags to store your items

-### Sex Toys

-- Dildos
-- Vibrators/wands
-- Anal toys
-- Fleshlights
-- Tentacles
-- Cock rings
-- Strap-ons

-### Impact Toys

-- Canes
-- Crops
-- Paddles
-- Slapper
-- Whips
-- Flogger
-- Baton
-- Baseball bat
-- Cables
-- Ropes
-- Vampire Gloves

-#### Other outchie-toys

-- nipple clamps
-- clothpins
-- finger-scratcher
-- electric toys - shock collars, wands, e-stim
-- CBT or pussy/tit specific toys

-### Sensual Toys

-- Blindfold
-- Masks
-- Gags
-- Massage oil/massage candle
-- Scratchy stuff
-- Feathers
-- Cold stuff
-- Pinwheel

-##### Tunnelplay

-- gloves
-- ginger
-- chili
-- stinging nettles
-- capsaicin salve

-### Restriction
-#### Ropes

-- Safety scissors/hooks
-- ROPES!
-- Blanket
-- Suspension Ring
-- Carabiner
-- Evil stuff like spikes, metal chopsticks, etc
-- Tape to protect fingers

-#### Other methods of restriction

-- Cuffs
-- Spreader bar
-- Chains
-- Handcuffs
-- Keys and extra keys for everything that involves locks (interested in learning lock-picking?
-It's quite useful.)
-- Bondage tape
-- Medical tape
-- Scarfs/cloth
-- Seran wrap
-- Belts/straps
-- Straightjacket

-### Fire/Wax Play

-Please check in with the organizer if this is permitted at their event/the location.

-- Burn first aid kit
-- Body-safe, low temperature candles
-- Lighter/matchsticks

-- Firetools (wands, gloves, flogger,...)
-- Fluid of choice
-- Proper container for fuel
-- Other tools/ingredients like foam, soap, gas
-- Materials to renew wands (cotton, yarn, scissors)
-- Water buckets
-- Towels, lots of towels
-- Fire-resistant sheet
-- (Fire-resistant) Blanket
-- Hair-ties/headscarf, anything to keep hair away from fire

-### Sharps

-Please check in with the organizer if this is permitted at their event/the location.

-- (Wound) Disinfectant
-- Band-aids, gauze, first aid stuff
-- Safe disposal container for sharps
-- Needles
-- (Single use) Scalpels
-- Knife(s)

-### CBT

-Please contribute if inaccurate, open for contribution

-- Stretcher
-- Crusher
-- Rope/stuff for binding
-- Weights
-- Plugs
-- Clamps
-- Leash
-- Nutcracker ;)
-- Dilator
-- Cock rings

-### Medical Play

-Please check in with the organizer if this is permitted at their event/the location.
-Open for contribution.

-### PetPlay

-Open for contribution.

-### Watersports

-Please check in with the organizer if this is permitted at their event/the location.
-Open for contribution.

-### Outdoor Play

-Open for contribution

-- insect protection
-- torch / flashlight / headlamp (including batteries)
+#### Example Categories
+- Sex Toys
+- Impact Toys
+- Other outchie-toys
+- Electricity toys
+- Sensual Toys
+- Tunnelplay
+- Restriction (e.g ropes, cuffs, seran wrap)
+- Fire/Wax Play
+- Sharps (like knives or needles)
+- CBT
+- Medical Play
+- PetPlay
+- Watersports
+- Outdoor Play